 Vesuvius Iron Furnace

-Early predictions had boasted the iron ore in the Hanging Rock region would never be excelled in quality and was insufficient supply to produce iron for 2,700 years.
+Early predictions had boasted the iron ore in the Hanging Rock region would never be excelled in quality and was in sufficient supply to produce iron for 2,700 years.
 But shortly after the Civil War, the Hanging Rock seams were largely gone.
 During the same period, rich iron seams near Lake Superior were discovered.
-By the 1900's, most of the Hanging Rock furnaces had ceased operation.
+By the 1900's, most of the Hanging Rock furnaces had ceased operation, including the Vesuvius Furnace, which had its final blast in 1906.

 Today's legacy to the iron industry are the scars of the iron mines and ghostly stacks of several of the iron furnaces.
 One of the most famous of the Hanging Rock furnaces was the Vesuvius Furnace, now part of a recreation area on the Wayne National Forest.